AxiomAZ/wra410/README.md

-# Assignment: One HTML and CSS

-For this assignment, you will clone Dr. John Monberg's wra410 repository.

-You will update your README.md file so that I can learn about the changes you made.

-If I can't find your changes, I can't give you credit for them

-Revise the following section in your README.md file with a short description of what you've accomplished.

-## Required Changes to WRA 410

-1. Make changes to the background color of a page and a div.

-2. Use a new font.

-3. Include two images.
+# Assignment 1 Checklist

+## Things I did:

+* Changed background colors, font color scheme, color of links on all pages.
+* Changed font to Raleway (looked nice and simplistic without changing the look too much)
+* Included 2 images, one at the top of page and one at the bottom.
-4. Use a table to format the Grading Scale on the Assignments page.
+* Used table to format Grading Scale (Line in between not showing up, but it is a table in the html and CSS.

-5. Reformat the Student Groups.
-Use a different color for links, add a title for each group, seperate each student.
-Use multiple columns for the divs.

-6. Add navgation to the Schedule webpage.
+* Changed colors of boxes around student groups, spaced out names and made letters bold.
+* Added Navigation to pages missing it, added groups tab under navigation for all pages

+## Things I need to do:

-7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.
+* Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.

-## Grading Criteria

-* 100-90 points: You accomplish all of the required changes and you include some new html/css commands and/or your design does an especially good job of meeting the needs of your audience (students in this course).

-* 89-80 points: You accomplish all of the required changes.

-* 79-70 points: You don't accomplish all of the required changes
+## Things that went undone: